Introduction

 These are all described by the projection matrix.
 In many graphics libraries you specify a field of view, distance to a near plane, and distance to a far plane, and the graphics library will use these to draw a frustum pointing from the camera's eye to the location that it's looking.

-The word "frustum" comes from the same Latin word meaning a removed slice.
-It is a 3D shape that is aligned with the oberserver's eye and serves to capture a portion of 3D world space which will be rendered to the screen.
+"Frustum" is a Latin word meaning "a removed slice".
+In graphics parlance, it is a 3D shape that is aligned with the oberserver's eye and serves to capture a portion of 3D world space which will be rendered to the screen.
 That is, anything that is inside the current frustum may be drawn, but anything outside of it will not.

 You'll often see them shown as a square shape, such as the yellow frustum in the image below, but they can have different shapes as well.